tech-sketch/SeqAL/docs/TUTORIAL_1_Introduction.md

 This tutorial shows how to use SeqAL to perform active learning for NER(named entity recognition).

-We will use below example to explain the SeqAL usage.
+We will use the below example to explain the SeqAL usage.

 ```python
 from flair.embeddings import WordEmbeddings